nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxa346/component_examples/smartdma_keyscan/example_board_readme.md

 Board settings
 ============
-Connect PmodKYPD J1 to the FRDM-MCXA276 board PMODE interface (J7).
+Connect PmodKYPD J1 to the FRDM board PMODE interface (J7).

 Prepare the Demo
 ===============